-The free version comes with three standard layouts, one of which is a call-to-action bar that lets you add text and a button.
+FooBar comes with three standard layouts, one of which is a call-to-action bar that lets you add text and a button.
 This is perfect for creating basic CTAs.
-However, FooBar Pro includes other templates that would enable more exciting CTAs, including templates for a countdown bar (like the example below), sign-up bar and click-to-tweet bar.
+FooBar PRO includes additional templates that would enable more exciting CTAs, including templates for a countdown bar (like the example below), sign-up bar and click-to-tweet bar.
 These three layouts will be highly effective if you want to put more urgency behind sales, grow your mailing list or build your social media presence.

 Countdown timers are particularly effective in driving sales, so if you’re an eCommerce site owner, you’ll be using the countdown template a lot!
 Another CTA you can create is for free shipping, another strong sales driver for any ecommerce business.
 FooBar Pro comes with a dedicated WooCommerce free shipping bar template.

 FooBar Pro gives you a lot of notification bar positions to choose from.
 You get up to 12 positions and can display CTAs as top bars, bottom bars, inline bars or even full-screen sidebars.
 You get a huge range of customization add-ons too, like special effects that make your notifications more eye-catching, transition effects and colorful icons.
 With these customizations, you can personalize your CTAs with specific icons (like a shopping cart, price tags or megaphone) and use gradient colors to make your bar stand out on your site.